 The TraCS Florida team has worked closely with FLHSMV to establish protocols for the electronic submission of crash data.
 TraCS Florida began submitting electronic crash reports in June 2009 and submitting electronic citations in July 2012.
 TraCS Florida currently has over two-hundred ninety agencies that submit electronic crash and/or citation reports electronically to FLHSMV and/or local clerks of courts.
 TraCS Florida has since expanded from a crash and citation program into a records management system and now offers nearly 20 forms.

 TraCS Florida is available for use on a voluntary basis, and thus resources are devoted to marketing and promoting the use of the software.

 - LEAD AGENCY: FAMU/FSU College of Engineering funded by FDOT

 - PROGRAM SUPPORTED BY: Internal Staff and Contractor

 - FUTURE DEPLOYMENT PLANS: The TraCS Florida software is available for agencies to use free of charge on a voluntary basis.
 The software is provided via a download on TraCS Florida website.
 The client installer is an MSI, can be silent, and is designed to be easy to use, and automates the installation of the TraCS Baseline.
 Staff guide interested agencies through the phases of deployment including evaluation, server setup, and training.
 Staff makes onsite visits as necessary to assist agencies with deployment and training.
-TraCS Florida hosts a central TraCS server for smaller agencies while medium and large agencies typically host their own environments.
+TraCS Florida hosts a central TraCS server for two-thirds of agencies, both large and small, while about one-third host their own environments.